 The Board has on the recommendation of the Appointment & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Remuneration Policy is stated in the Corporate Governance Report.

 A calendar of Meetings is prepared and circulated in advance to the Directors.

-i) In the preparation of the annual accounts for the year ended March 31 2016 theapplicable accounting standards have been followed along with proper explanation relatingto material departures if any;
+i) In the preparation of the annual accounts for the year ended March 31 2019 theapplicable accounting standards have been followed along with proper explanation relatingto material departures if any;

-ii) The directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for the year under review.
+ii) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31.03.2019 and of the profit orloss of the Company for the year ended on that day.

-iv) The annual accounts have been prepared on a going concern basis.
+iv) The directors had prepared the annual accounts on a going concern basis.